ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 ![](/assets/images/AOVPN-TS/11.PNG)

-12. To run the task, simply right-click it in the last and choose *Run*
+12. To run the task, simply right-click it in the list of tasks and choose *Run*

 ![](/assets/images/AOVPN-TS/12.PNG)